Las Vegas Wrongful Death Attorneys

 Finally, the fifth and last phase is the collection of compensation for damages from the liable party.
 It may be necessary for the court to seize the at fault person’s assets, including property and savings.
 However, if the defendant does not have any assets, property or savings, it could be difficult to actually collect the damages.

-Wrongful death cases are among the most complex and challenging.
-You want a confident, experienced personal injury attorney to help guide you through the process and secure the maximum return from the claim.
-Choose a wrongful death law firm who can meet with you as soon as possible, because time is of the essence for these cases.
-Nevada state law limits the amount of time after an accident that an injured victim can file for damages and claim compensation.
+Because of the complex nature of wrongful death injury law in Nevada, it’s critical that you explore your legal options and potentially file for damages as soon as possible.
+Our state law limits the amount of time after an accident that a victim can file for damages and claim compensation.
 Contact us today to assess your individual case in a timely manner.

 GAZDA & TADAYON INJURY LAW PRACTICE AREAS

 - Million and multi-million advocates forum